 Request program materials

 Form to request replacement books, bags or tags to complete your set.

 Our mission is to foster a love of reading with nurturing parent-child interactions.
 Research shows that building early literacy skills has links to positive effects on early brain development, improved school readiness and later success in life.
 For that reason, we encourage all parents and caregivers to read, talk, sing, write and play every day with their babies, toddlers and preschoolers.

 - Learning to read begins at birth and reading is an essential life skill.

 - Reading and sharing books together reinforce the social emotional bond between parent and child.

-- Early exposure of age-appropriate reading materials and daily literacy play interactions, helps lay the foundation for school readiness in kindergarten and beyond.
+- Early exposure to age-appropriate reading materials and daily literacy play interactions help lay the foundation for school readiness.

-- Lifelong learning is a primary role of the public library; public libraries need to support parents and caregivers as they develop early literacy skills in children from birth to age five.
+- Lifelong learning is a primary role of the public library; public libraries support parents and caregivers as they help children develop early literacy skills.

 Questions?
 Comments?
 Contact us!

 Lucy Iraola - email@example.com